Tips

 3. Control window condensation by reducing humidity

-Condensation appears when warm, moist air meets cooler surfaces, like a cold drink in the summer or your window on a cold winter’s day.
+Condensation appears when warm, moist air meets cooler surfaces, like a cold drink on a hot summer day or your window on a cold winter day.
 Condensation on your window’s interior can block the view, drip on the floor, or freeze on the glass.
-If you’re noticing any of these issues, it’s not a sign your windows are failing.
-It’s a sign the humidity levels are too high inside your home (30 to 35% is recommended during the winter months).
-Check your thermostat or buy an inexpensive tool called a hygrometer to see your humidity levels.
+If you’re noticing any of these issues, it’s a sign the humidity levels are too high inside your home (30 to 35% is recommended during the winter months).
+Check your thermostat, as it may monitor the humidity level.
+If not, you can buy an inexpensive tool called a hygrometer to see your humidity levels.

 Here are a few ways to reduce indoor humidity: